carloop/carloop-library/README.md

 ## License

-Copyright 2016 Julien Vanier.
-Distributed under the MIT license.
+Copyright 2016-2017 1000 Tools, Inc. Distributed under the MIT license.
 See [LICENSE](/license) for details.